Observation of topological frequency combs: Nonlinear Measurements

 \section{Nonlinear Measurements}

-To observe the formation of topological frequency combs in the ring resonator array, we pump the array using a 5 nanosecond pulsed laser with a repetition rate of 250 kHz and on-chip peak powers up to $\approx$ 100 W. We specifically choose a long pulse laser with a low duty cycle such that we can achieve a high peak power while keeping the average power low enough to avoid serious thermal effects.
-Furthermore, the 5 ns pulse duration is longer than any relevant timescale of the lattice dynamics, including the round-trip time in the super-ring resonator ($\approx$~300 ps).
+To observe the formation of topological frequency combs in the ring resonator array, we pump the array using a 5 nanosecond pulsed laser with a repetition rate of 250 kHz and on-chip peak powers up to $\approx$100 W. We specifically choose a long pulse laser with a low duty cycle such that we can achieve a high peak power while keeping the average power low enough to avoid serious thermal effects.
+Furthermore, the 5 ns pulse duration is longer than any relevant timescale of the lattice dynamics, including the round-trip time in the super-ring resonator ($\approx$~400 ps).
 In other words, the longer pulse duration facilitates a selective quasi-continuous wave excitation of the edge band.
-See SI for additional details of the nonlinear measurement setup and pump laser spectrum.
+We note that operating in this regime is necessary due to the unique challenges of fabricating a resonant structure of this scale.
+See SI for additional details of these challenges, the nonlinear measurement setup, and the pump laser spectrum.

 We pump the system at the edge band and show the emergence of the topological frequency comb as a function of increasing pump power.
-In particular, the spectra displayed in Figure~\ref{fig:nonlinear} were taken with a pump wavelength of 1547.97 nm and on-chip peak pump powers of \{70, 78, 86, 92, and 100\} W. The full comb bandwidth at the highest pump power is approximately 250 nm wide with about 65 dB contrast from the most prominent sidebands to the noise floor of the measurement.
-Insets show zoomed comb spectra for a single longitudinal mode, near 1524 nm, with the grey shaded region indicating the topological edge band.
-The left inset of panel (e) shows a zoomed region of the spectrum around 1524 nm, spanning five longitudinal modes.
+In particular, the drop port spectra displayed in Figure~\ref{fig:nonlinear} were taken with a pump wavelength of 1547.97 nm and on-chip peak pump powers of 70, 78, 86, 92, 100 W. We estimate the threshold peak pump power to be $\approx$ 70 W, but also note that the threshold power changes with the pump wavelength.
+The full comb bandwidth at the highest pump power is approximately 250 nm wide with about 65 dB contrast from the most prominent sidebands to the noise floor of the measurement.
+The inset of panel (e) shows a zoomed region of the spectrum around 1524 nm, spanning five longitudinal modes.
 The observed FSR of the comb is approximately 6 nm, in agreement with the single-ring FSR.

-Additionally, the fact that the comb teeth fill the edge bandwidth and possess a structured spectral envelope is highly suggestive that multiple edge modes within each edge band are oscillating, similar to nesting observed in numerical simulation \cite{mittal2021topological}.
-However, due to the limited spectral resolution of the measurement ($\approx 20$ pm) and the fact that the individual edge modes are poorly resolved even in the linear regime (Figure~\ref{fig:linear}), the exact nature of this potential nesting is not clear.
+For the broadest comb, the contrast between the height of the pump laser and the most prominent sideband (shown in the SI) is approximately 2.9 dB.